risk-first/website/menagerie/Process-Risk.md

 > "Parkinson's law is the adage that "work expands so as to fill the time available for its completion".
 It is sometimes applied to the growth of bureaucracy in an organisation...
 He explains this growth by two forces: (1) 'An official wants to multiply subordinates, not rivals' and (2) 'Officials make work for each other.'" - [Parkinson's Law, _Wikipedia_](https://en.wikipedia.org/wiki/Parkinsons_law)

 This implies that there is a tendency for organisations to end up with _needless levels of [Process Risk](Process-Risk)_.

+To fix this, design needs to happen at a higher level.
+In our code, we would [Refactor](Complexity-Risk#refactoring) these processes to remove the unwanted complexity.
+In an business, it requires re-organisation at a higher level to redefine the boundaries and responsibilities between the teams.

+Next in the tour of [Dependency Risks](Dependency-Risk), it's time to look at [Boundary Risk](Boundary-Risk).